 USMF programs and partnerships focus on improving educational opportunities for Mexicans and on strengthening civic leadership amongst the country’s youth.
-In 2015, the USMF partnered with the New York Academy of Science to implement in Mexico the international mentorship program “1,000 Girls-1,000 Futures” which pairs high school girls who aspire to careers in the critical areas of Science, Technology, Engineering and Mathematics with women who’ve succeeded in these fields and who can guide and inspire them to do the same.
-Based on the learnings from this program, the USMF redesigned the program for the 2016-2017 cycle, tailoring it to the Mexican reality and renaming it “Mujeres En STEM, Futuras Lideres”.
+In 2015 implemented in Mexico the international mentorship program “1,000 Girls-1,000 Futures” which pairs high school girls who aspire to careers in the critical areas of Science, Technology, Engineering and Mathematics with women who’ve succeeded in these fields and who can guide and inspire them to do the same.
+Based on the learnings from this program, the USMF redesigned the program for the 2016-2017 cycle, tailoring it to the Mexican reality and renaming it "Mujeres en STEM, Futuras Líderes".
 The redesigned program is truly unique and was built by the USMF with a binational mindset specifically for Mexican students from underserved communities.
-For the 2017-2018 cycle, the USMF has secured a collaboration with the Secretaria de Comunicaciones y Transportes in order to expand the program to the states of Oaxaca, Tamaulipas, Baja California Sur, Estado de Mexico, Querétaro, Chihuahua, Tlaxcala and Quintana Roo in addition to Puebla, Sonora and Nuevo Leon.
+For the 2017-2018 cycle, the USMF has secured a collaboration with the Secretaría de Comunicaciones y Transportes in order to expand the program to the States of Oaxaca, Tamaulipas, Baja California Sur, Estado de México, Querétaro, Chihuahua, Tlaxcala and Quintana Roo in addition to Puebla, Sonora and Nuevo León.

 Developing Cooperation and Understanding